An inspiring ride through the Land of Enchantment

 3. A Single Supplement may be available on this trip, please ask your booking agent for more information.

 4. Bicycle hire is included in your trip price.
 Please advise your height at time of booking so we can organise a suitable sized bike.

 5. The included bikes on this trip are a flat bar 'hybrid-style'.
 You have the option (at extra cost) of hiring an electric bike (e-bike) - this must be requested at the time of booking.

 6. Bike helmets are compulsory on this trip.
 We are unable to hire bike helmets locally so please ensure you bring your own bike helmet from home.

-7. For group less than 6 clients we have a single leader that drives the support vehicle alongside the group.
+7. For groups of 6 or less clients we have a single leader that drives the support vehicle alongside the group.
 For larger groups, we have a separate driver and the leader will cycle all routes.
 Where the vehicle cannot travel directly with the cyclists (e.g. a cyclists-only path) your leader will assign a person from the group to act as a backmarker.

 8. Accommodation is not included on day 6 of this trip.
 If you require additional accommodation (or want to reserve your room for the main part of the day) please contact the hotel directly.

 9. Due to Covid-19 restrictions some of the local attractions may be temporarily closed, running reduced hours, or require booking ahead.
 Please check their websites for up-to-date opening hours.